We hope you enjoy the process of making your perfect cup of tea.

 TIP #2: Set the correct water temperature.

-I use my electric kettle with temperature setting (this is a MUST for serious tea drinkers) and set the temperature for each type of tea I drink.
+I use my electric kettle with a temperature setting (this is a MUST for serious tea drinkers) and set the temperature for each type of tea I drink.

 MY ELECTRIC KETTLE PICK: